djwrisley/DHS/_pages/scheduleS26.md

 ## Part 1:

-### Week 1 (1, 3 September) Introduction to the Course
+### Week 1 (1, 3 September)

-**Topic:** In this first week, we will take a look at the larger picture of this course, and moving beyond the contemporary idea of way-finding, we will explore the "geospatial," the way it can be studied and some of the critical questions we can ask of geospatial data using uncommon sources, those from the humanities.
+**Topic:** Introduction to the Course.
+In this first week, we will take a look at the larger picture of this course, and moving beyond the contemporary idea of way-finding, we will explore the "geospatial," the way it can be studied and some of the critical questions we can ask of geospatial data using uncommon sources, those from the humanities.

 | Date | Preparation | Activity |
 | :--- | :--- | :--- |